upf-gti/wgpuEngineSample/README.md

 # wgpuEngineSample

-This repository is a sample project using [wgpuEngine](https://github.com/upf-gti/wgpuEngine), the engine used in [Rooms](https://github.com/upf-gti/rooms).
+This repository contains a sample project with XR enabled using [wgpuEngine](https://github.com/upf-gti/wgpuEngine), the engine used in [Rooms](https://github.com/upf-gti/rooms), our immersive XR sculpting (SDF based) application.

+### Experimental

+A simple live web editor is hosted [here](https://upf-gti.github.io/wgpuEngineSample/) using experimental C++ to JavaScript bindings.

 ## How to build